meteoric/meteor-ionic/GUIDE.md

 #### Path and Link Examples

-Meteor uses Iron:Router.
-Most are familiar with Iron:Router's [pathFor](https://github.com/EventedMind/iron-router/blob/devel/Guide.md#pathfor) and [urlFor](https://github.com/EventedMind/iron-router/blob/devel/Guide.md#urlfor) helpers.
+Meteor uses Iron:FlowRouter.
+Most are familiar with Iron:FlowRouter's [pathFor](https://github.com/EventedMind/iron-router/blob/devel/Guide.md#pathfor) and [urlFor](https://github.com/EventedMind/iron-router/blob/devel/Guide.md#urlfor) helpers.
 Meteoric lets you tap into those helpers from within `ionItem` or ignore them, the choice is yours.

 To call IR's `pathFor` you would specify your route in the `path` attribute.